scitech-isi/scitech-isi.github.io/_posts/2019-10-03-seminar-rosa.md

 ---
 title: "Seminar: defoe: A Spark-based Toolbox for Analysing Digital Historical Textual Data"
 image: /images/news/rosa-seminar.png
+description: In this talk will present defoe, a new scalable and portable digital toolbox that enables historical research.
+It allows for extracting knowledge from historical data by running text analyses across large digital collections, such as historical newspapers and books in parallel.
+It offers a rich set of text mining queries, which have been defined by humanities researchers.
+We have included NLP prepossessing techniques to mitigate against OCR errors and standardise the textual data.
+We have tested defoe using six different large-scale historical text datasets and three HPC environments, as well as on desktops.
 date: 03 October 2019
 layout: post
 categories: